Abhilash17br/Project-Business-Insights-360/README.md

 * Accuracy vs Net Error Trend analysis*
 * Key Metrics for both Customer and Products based on FA%, FA% LY, Net Error, Net Error%, Risk Factor*

-Executive View:
+## Key Features in Executive View:
 Report Page for the Top Level Management of the Company who want to check on all key metrics and KPI's.
 * Market Share Trend analysis for AtliQ and other competitors*
 * Revenue analysis by Division and Channel*
 * Top 5 Products and Top 5 Customers by Revenue*
 * Key Insights by Sub Zone with Revenue Contribution % analysis*

+## Key Learnings.

-The most helpful measures for senior management are the Gross Margin and Net Profit (Gross Margin - Operational Costs).
+* The most helpful measures for senior management are the Gross Margin and Net Profit (Gross Margin - Operational Costs).
-View of building sales
-Gross Margin and Net Sales (Revenue) are more significant to the sales team than Net Profit since, in most cases, they have little to no control over operating costs.
+* Gross Margin and Net Sales are more significant to the sales team than Net Profit since, in most cases, they have little to no control over operating costs.
-Building Marketing Perspective:
-Understanding the changes in marketing spend over time and how those changes affect revenue and gross margin is crucial for the marketing team.
+* Understanding the changes in marketing spend over time and how those changes affect revenue and gross margin is crucial for the marketing team.
-Chain of Supply in Construction:
-Forecast Accuracy & Risk (Out of Stock or Excess Inventory) and Net Error & Absolute Error are crucial KPIs for the supply chain team.
+* Forecast Accuracy & Risk (Out of Stock or Excess Inventory) and Net Error & Absolute Error are crucial KPIs for the supply chain team.
-Executive Perspective of the Building:
-1. One of the most helpful abilities that aids in the creation of insightful visuals is the managing of stakeholder expectations.
+* One of the most helpful abilities that aids in the creation of insightful visuals is the managing of stakeholder expectations.
-2. During our feedback session, the executives instructed me to create a table outlining the key insights for each zone along with the associated risk.
-In order to stay in touch with the Executives and receive their input on the Visualizations, information and help pages were also established.

 # Thank you.